Pomerania in the High Middle Ages

-Obodrite realm (1093-1128)
+Obodrite realm (1093–1128)

 After the decline of the Lutician federation and the subsequent expansion of the Obodrite realm into former Lutician areas, and following the victory of Obodrite prince Henry in the Battle of Schmilau in 1093, Helmold of Bosau reported that among others the Luticians, Pomeranians and Rani had to pay tribute to Obodrite prince Henry.
 The Rani however launched a naval expedition in 1100, in the course of which they sieged Liubice, a predecessor of modern Lübeck and then the Obodrite capitol.
 This attack was however repulsed, and the Rani became tributary again.
 After they had killed Henry's son Woldemar and stopped paying tribute, Henry retaliated with two expeditions launched in the winters of 1123/24 and 1124/25, supported by Wendish and Saxon troops.
-The Rani Svantevit priests were forced to negotiate, and the island was spared only in return for an immense sum which had to be collected from the continental Slavs further east.
+The Rani Svetovit priests were forced to negotiate, and the island was spared only in return for an immense sum which had to be collected from the continental Slavs further east.
 At this time, Wartislaw I, Duke of Pomerania, was already expanding his realm into Liutician territories south of the Rani.
 Regrouping after Henry's death (1127), the Rani again assaulted and this time destroyed Liubice in 1128, ending Obodrite influence in the Pomeranian territories.

-As part of Polish realm (1102/22–1138)
+As part of Poland (1102/22–1138)

 In several expeditions mounted between 1102 and 1121, most of Pomerania had been acquired by the Polish duke Bolesław III Wrymouth.

-From 1102 to 1109, Boleslaw campaigned in the Noteć (Netze) and Parsęta (Persante) area.
-The Pomeranian residence in Białogard (Belgard) was taken already in 1102.
-From 1112 to 1116, Boleslaw took all of Pomerelia.
+From 1102 to 1109, Bolesław campaigned in the Noteć and Parsęta area.
+The Pomeranian residence in Białogard was taken already in 1102.
+From 1112 to 1116, Bolesław took all of Pomerelia.
 From 1119 to 1122, the area towards the Oder was acquired.
-Szczecin (Stettin) was taken in the winter of 1121/1122.
+Szczecin was taken in the winter of 1121/1122.

 The conquest resulted in a high death toll and devastation of vast areas of Pomerania, and the Pomeranian dukes became vassals of Boleslaw III of Poland.
 Deportations of Pomeranians to Poland took place.
 The terms of surrender after the Polish conquest were that Wartislaw had to accept Polish sovereignty, convert his people to Christianity, and pay an annual tribute to the Polish duke.

 The Annals of Traska report that "Boleslaw III crossed the sea and captured castles."
 The currently prevailing view is that this mention refers to a campaign in Pomerania, but proposed targets also include the Levant, Denmark and Öland.
-In Pomerania, Boleslaw's targets may have been Rügen/Rugia, Wolin/Wollin or Stettin/Szczecin.
+In Pomerania, Boleslaw's targets may have been Rügen/Rugia, Wolin or Szczecin.

+In c.
+1130 the conquests of Bolesław III reached the island of Rugia (Rügen), and in 1135 modern Hither Pomerania and Rugia were recognized as a Polish fief.